Save Romania Union Youth

 USR Youth (Romanian: USR Tineret) is the youth organisation of the Save Romania Union (USR).
 It was created under Article 89 of the party statute.

 Leadership

 From 2018 to 2020, the organisation had a decentralised structure and lacked a traditional hierarchical style of leadership, owing to its rather informal nature.
-A definitive statute was adopted in 2020, and an Executive Board was elected in May 2020.
+A definitive statute was adopted in 2020, and an executive board was elected in May 2020.

-Alongside the president, directly elected by the organisation's members, there are six vice presidents assigned to the following portfolios: international relations, public policy, communication, human resources, civil society, and a final one tasked with managing the relationship with the rest of the party.
+Alongside the president, directly elected by the organisation's members, there are 14 vice presidents assigned to the following portfolios: international relations, public policy, communication, human resources, civil society, and a final one tasked with managing the relationship with the rest of the party.

 Stance on cannabis

 USR Tineret is the first youth organisation of a Romanian political party to openly support the decriminalisation of cannabis.
-The organisation was openly critical of a bill project by USR MP Lavinia Cosma, meant to impose harsher punishments for cannabis trafficking.
+The organisation was critical of a bill project by USR MP Lavinia Cosma, meant to impose harsher punishments for cannabis trafficking.